Hogfeldt/bioconda_recipe_gen/docs/usage/tutorial.rst

                             This creates an debug.log file that contains all debug prints

-bioconda_recipe_path: Is the path to you local version of the bioconda-recipes repository, which can be found `here <https://github.com/bioconda/bioconda-recipes>`_ .

 recipe_path: Is the path to the recipe directory which was created by running `bioconda-recipe-gen init`.

 Strategy: Here you must tell BiRG which building strategy to use, we currently supports three strategies cmake, python2 or python3.

-Here is an example on how BiRG is called for building fuma:
+Here is an example on how BiRG is called for building netreg:

 .. code-block:: console

-    $ bioconda-recipe-gen build bioconda-recipes/ netreg/ cmake
+    $ bioconda-recipe-gen build netreg/ cmake

 When BiRG is running it will print out a lot of text, this is the output from it's building process.
 BiRG will also some times ask for your help, to determine which version of a dependency it should use.